 We do not yet know exactly what causes Hodgkin disease, but we do know that certain risk factors are linked to the disease.
 A risk factor is something that affects a person’s chance of getting a disease such as cancer.
 Different cancers have different risk factors.
-Some risk factors, such as smoking and spending too much time in the sun, can be changed.
+Some risk factors, like smoking, can be changed.
 Others, like a person’s age or family history, can’t be changed.

-Epstein-Barr virus (EBV) infection/mononucleosis: There is a slightly higher risk of Hodgkin disease in people who have had “mono” (infectious mononucleosis), caused by the Epstein-Barr virus.
+Epstein-Barr virus (EBV) infection/mononucleosis: People who have had “mono” (infectious mononucleosis), caused by the Epstein-Barr virus, have a higher risk of Hodgkin disease.
 The overall risk is still very small.
 Many people are infected with EBV, but very few get Hodgkin disease.

 Geography: Hodgkin disease is most common in the United States, Canada, and northern Europe, and least common in Asian countries.

-Family history: There is a higher risk for Hodgkin disease in brothers and sisters of young people with this disease.
+Family history: Brothers and sisters of young people with Hodgkin disease have a higher risk for this disease.
 The risk is very high for an identical twin of a person with Hodgkin disease.
-But still, a family link is not common, and is seen in only around 5% of all cases.
+But still, a family link is not common – most people with Hodgkin disease do not have a family history of it.

 Socioeconomic status: The risk of Hodgkin disease is greater in people with a higher income and educational background.
 The reason for this is not clear.